brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 Spinnaker is composed of several services that run independently, and running each one of them manually would be a lot of work.
 Thankfully, the Spinnaker team also provides a CLI tool, called `halyard`, to help installing, configuring, and upgrading Spinnaker.

-Using `halyard`, we will run all these services that compose Spinnaker in our Kubernetes cluster.
+Using `halyard`, you will run all these services that compose Spinnaker in your Kubernetes cluster.
 In this article I will run Spinnaker in the same Kubernetes cluster as my applications, but you could also have a dedicated cluster just for Spinnaker.

 #### Running Halyard